SmileyFace799/GodotSweeper-Infinite/README.md

 # GodotSweeper Infinite
-<p>This is a re-make of my "JavaSweeper Infinite" project, which again is a discontinued & unfinished Java re-make of my "Minesweeper Infinite" project, which is quite simply Minesweeper in, but progressively generated & infinite (with large quantities of spaghetti Python code).</p>
+<p>This is a re-make of my <a href="https://github.com/SmileyFace799/javasweeper_infinite">JavaSweeper Infinite</a> Java project, which again is a discontinued & unfinished re-make of my <code>Minesweeper Infinite</code> Python project (source code lost), which is quite simply Minesweeper in, but progressively generated & infinite.</p>

 ## Deadline
 <p>The deadline for the MVP of the project is 6/1/2025.
 Anything outside the MVP will not be prioritized until after this deadline.
 Beyond the deadline, this will probably become more of a "passion project", where development will happen whenever I feel like it, without any time constraints.</p>

 ## Goals of this project
 <p>The "end goal" of this project is simply infinite Minesweeper, but expanded with some unique features to adapt it into a roguelike.
 There's a few smaller goals along the way (listed below), which will be checked off as the project develops.
-More specific goals will be tracked using an issue board.</p>
+More specific goals will be tracked using an issue board after MVP has been reached.</p>

 <p><b>List of goals (within deadline):</b>
 <ol>